How Do I Properly Recycle E-waste Like Old Phones And Batteries?

 After the recyclable materials have been recovered, there may still be some waste remaining, such as non-recyclable plastics or contaminated materials.
 It is important that this waste is properly disposed of according to regulations to prevent any environmental contamination.
 Specialized waste management facilities can handle the disposal of this remaining waste safely and responsibly.

-See also Why Is Single-use Plastic Problematic, And What Are The Alternatives?
+See also Why Is It Important To Avoid "fast Fashion" And What Are Sustainable Clothing Options?

 Recycling Batteries